fergalriordan/text-formality/README.md

 ## Project Overview

 > **N.B.
-For a thorough discussion of the work carried out in this project and an analysis of the results, consult the [project report](docs/report.pdf).**
+For a thorough discussion of the work carried out in this project and an analysis of the results, consult the [project report](docs/report.md).**

 The goal of this project is to create an evaluation system for a formality detection model.
-Formality detection can be framed as a binary classification task, where we train a model to classify whether some sample text either is formal (1) or informal (0).
-Alternatively, we can view the classification in a continuous manner, where the model measures the formality of text along a continuous spectrum of formality values.
-In this project, both possibilities are explored, comparing several transformer-based models in this classification task.
+Formality detection can be framed as a regression task, where we seek to measure the formality of a text sample along a continuous spectrum.
+Alternatively, we can view it as a binary classification task, where we train a model to classify whether some sample text either is formal (1) or informal (0).
+While the viability of the former is touched on in this project, the code implementation focuses on the latter: formality detection as a binary classification task.

 This README document is structured as follows:

 - Repository Structure
 - Dependencies